 The amount of ice, water and matcha powder doesn’t have to be exact.
 Something like 4-7 ice cubes and 1 to 2 cups water is great.
 You can use less ice if you prefer.
 You’ll find what you like best the more you make this.

-A basic iced matcha contains zero calories, adjust accordingly if you add milk or sweetener.
+Basic iced matcha contains close to zero calories, adjust accordingly if you add milk or sweetener.